Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction

 \subsubsection{Parsing Accuracy (PA)}

-PA utilized by Dai et al. \cite{dai2020logram} assesses the ability to correctly extract the static templates and dynamic variables for each log message, which is essential for downstream tasks, such as anomaly detection \cite{du2017deeplog}.
-PA is defined as the ratio of correctly parsed log messages to the total number of log messages.
-A log message is regarded as correctly parsed if and only if all tokens of templates and variables are correctly identified.
+PA is a log-level metrics \cite{dai2020logram} that measures the correctness of extracted templates and variables.
+It is defined as the ratio of correctly parsed log messages to the total number of log messages.
+A log message is regarded as correctly parsed if and only if all tokens of templates and variables are identical with the oracle.